 No time to linger.
 Following lunch, spend an hour exploring this area as you make your way westward to the Ancient Agora.
-The streets are a maze, so heed these directions: Follow Tripodon north as it curls right (at which point it's called Flessa); after one block, turn left onto Adrianou and proceed 400 yards to Hadrian’s Library (it was gifted by Roman Emperor Hadrian in CE 132), on your right.
-Follow the sunken ruins to the entrance, on the west side.
+The streets are a maze, so heed these directions: Follow Tripodon north as it curls right (at which point it's called Flessa); after one block, turn left onto Adrianou and proceed 400 yards to Hadrian's Library (Roman Emperor Hadrian gifted it in 132 CE), on your right.
+Follow the sunken ruins to the entrance on the west side.
 Turn left as Adrianou (now pedestrian-only) continues 250 yards to the Agora entrance.

 It's impossible to overstate the importance of the Ancient Agora.
 It's literally the birthplace of democracy and ancient Greece's administrative and political hub.
 Arriving around 2 pm, you'll have two hours to explore this expansive site.
 This includes one hour in the Stoa of Attalos, a second-century BCE building restored to its original state in the 1950s.